madelinebirch/Phase-4-Project/README.md

 Collaborative filtering, our primary focus, proved advantageous for cineSYNC's diverse content library.
 It dynamically adapts to user behavior, making it well-suited for platforms with evolving user preferences.

 ### Recommendations

-- Use and refine the tuned KNNWithMeans (KNN2) model.
+- *Use and refine the tuned KNNWithMeans (KNN2) model.*

-- Experiment with different values for parameters like 'k,' 'min_support,' and 'shrinkage' to optimize configuration.
+- *Experiment with different values* for parameters like 'k,' 'min_support,' and 'shrinkage' to optimize configuration.

+- *Advantages*:
+    - Its interpretability and adaptability to changing user preferences make it well-suited for smaller datasets.
+    - Unlike matrix factorization, which excels at handling sparse data and imputing missing values, KNNWithMeans provides transparency in recommendations, facilitating a clearer understanding of the underlying basis.
+    - Particularly beneficial for smaller datasets, KNNWithMeans simplifies implementation by avoiding the complex training processes associated with matrix factorization, offering a practical and effective choice for scenarios prioritizing interpretability and adaptability to evolving preferences.

+- *Disadvantages:*
+    - This model can be computationally expensive, especially as the dataset grows.
+    - This model may also struggle with the cold start problem for new users or items with limited interaction history.

+- *Recommendation:* To address the cold start problem, we suggest a content-based or hybrid approach to provide content based recs for users with limited interaction.
+By combining content-based recommendations with k-NN with Means, you can provide meaningful suggestions even when there is insufficient interaction data.

 ### Next Steps
 1. **Scale Up Dataset:** Our modeling project utilized a small subset of the available data.
 Moving forward, we recommend expanding usage of the dataset to capture a broader spectrum of user preferences.